wilmond-jpg/ai-pop-studios/docs/CODE_OVERVIEW.md

 ## Supabase configuration
 - Authentication, gallery uploads, and the digital shop all talk to the same Supabase project.
 Follow the [Supabase setup guide](./SUPABASE_SETUP.md) to collect the `VITE_SUPABASE_URL`, `VITE_SUPABASE_ANON`, and admin email credentials, and to provision the `drops`/`shop_items` tables plus the shared storage bucket.

+## Payments
+- The in-app checkout currently mocks GCash collection for demo purposes.
+When you are ready to process real payments, follow the [GCash payment integration guide](./GCASH_INTEGRATION.md) to provision API keys, secure serverless functions, and webhook handlers.

 ## Deployment
 - The project is configured for Vercel.
 If you encounter a `DEPLOYMENT_NOT_FOUND` error when visiting your domain, review the [Vercel deployment troubleshooting guide](./VERCEL_DEPLOYMENT.md) for steps to relink the domain to an active build.